- Oct 29, 2018

 If you want to get rich from YouTube, or at least earn a nice little income on the side, then you need to understand how its music policy works.

-Keep reading to learn everything you need to know about how YouTube tracks, manages, and punishes copyright infringement.
+Keep reading to learn everything you need to know about YouTube's music policy, including how they track, manage, and punish copyright infringement.

-If that scares you straight, we’ll also show you where you can find YouTube royalty free music that won’t result in YouTube banning your video or handing your hard-earned ad revenue to someone else!
+We’ll also show you where you can find royalty free music for YouTube that won’t result in them banning your video or handing your hard-earned ad revenue to someone else!

 It’s not an exaggeration to say that YouTube is kind of a big deal.
 The massive video site owned by Google can proudly boast almost two billion users visits each month.